 In this post, I’ve highlighted five great table tennis robots with a range of prices.
 But which one should you buy?

 If money isn’t an option…

-The Butterfly Amicus Prime (or Power Pong 5000) is an awesome piece of kit that is almost like playing against another player!
+The Power Pong 5000 is an awesome piece of kit that is almost like playing against another player!
 It has so many advanced features and is going to give you the greatest amount of variability in your practice.

-Don’t forget that the Power Pong 5000 is virtually identical to the Amicus Prime and currently costs $230 less if you buy direct from PowerPong.org!
-And don’t forget to grab your free balls and carrying bag with my code “ETT”.
-You’d be mad to pay $230 extra just for the ‘Butterfly’ branding.
+The Power Pong 5000 is virtually identical to the Amicus Prime and costs $226 less if you buy direct from PowerPong.org!
+You’d be mad to pay $226 extra just for the ‘Butterfly’ branding.